 New Media Workspace

-Modern Fuel's New Media Workspace is a site for the production of media-based art practices for all of our members.
+Modern Fuel's New Media Workspace is a site for the production of media-based art practices for all of our members and the public.
 It is a media lab that was developed in response to the lack of resources for artists working in audio and lens-based media and is dedicated to providing space for accessing, learning, and engaging with these innovative practices.
 The New Media Workspace aims to foster a growing community of media artists in the region.

 In 2020, Modern Fuel Artist-Run Centre was delighted to be the recipient of an Ontario Trillium Foundation (OTF) Capital grant.
 This grant has allowed us to upgrade and expand the technological equipment available within the New Media Workspace, as well as provide our members with the opportunity to use this equipment within their own artistic practices.

 A Brief History